cs-pub-ro/blockchain-protocols-and-distributed-applications/chapters/peer-to-peer/lab/content/mining.md

 # Mining a block

 In this tutorial we will use the most simple and basic way to mine a block.We will use proof of work.
-How proof of works?

 ```
 sha256("0xs2rgi3p4jfbt43hrjweafwefwff"+0)="t09q3pfoewjaiougt80u9ropijdd"